sk337/fibb-rs/README.md

 #  fibb-rs

-> a simple and *hopefully* fast fibonacci calulator is rust
+> a simple and *hopefully* fast Fibonacci calculator is rust

 ## Usage